OggiDanailov/Istoria-react-springBoot/ROADMAP.md

   - Root cause: Used wrong variable in deduction
   - Solution: Changed to `request.getTotalPoints()`

+- ✅ "Read about this topic" anchor links → FIXED (Today)
+  - Root cause: Chapter state was being reset on navigation
+  - Solution: Preserve selectedChapter in App state

 **Current Issues (Minor):**
-- "Read about this topic" button navigation bug
-  - Deferred to Phase 4
 - DEBUG logs still in QuizAttemptController
   - Can be cleaned up in next pass
 - localStorage validation on app startup missing